About This Listing

 Enjoy a stay in a period Victorian house, centrally located and close to major highways and fine restaurants.
 I serve up a healthy breakfast and lively conversation, and I am eager to be your arm-chair guide during your time in Binghamton.

 I have two guest rooms at the Queen Anne Bed and Breakfast.
-This listing is for Room #1, the larger of the two rooms, a sunny space with a double bed, which has a 7-inch thick futon mattress on box springs.
-The room contains a dresser and a desk, as well as ample space to accommodate a third person on a single airbed.
+This listing is for Room #1, the larger of the two rooms, a sunny space with a double bed, which has a conventional mattress on box springs.
+The room contains a dresser and a desk, as well as space to accommodate a third person on a single airbed.
 The room is air-conditioned.

 My two guestrooms share the full upstairs bathroom, which has an enormous claw foot tub with a hand-shower.
 I supply shampoo and a hair dryer for your use, and there is a drawer where you can store personal items while you are visiting.
 I also have a half-bath off the kitchen.

 I provide an informal, self-serve breakfast--granola or oatmeal, toast, fresh fruit, coffee and tea.
 I will do my best to satisfy your dietary cravings or restrictions.
 Weather permitting, we have breakfast in the garden.

 I offer wireless Internet access throughout the house, off-street parking, and kitchen privileges.
-You are always free to brew yourself a cup of tea.
+You are always free to brew yourself a cup of coffee or tea.
 I encourage travel-weary guests to do their laundry and make themselves a home-cooked meal.
 I also have an iron and an ironing board that you are welcome to use.

 My house was built in 1892 for Chester Larrabee, owner of the Sturdevant-Larrabee Company, Builders of Fine Carriages and Sleighs.
 I purchased the house in 1990 from the estate of Helen Larrabee, Chester's youngest child, who lived here her whole life.
 The house is well-preserved example of the Queen Anne style, with chestnut and oak moldings that have never been painted, pocket doors, three fireplaces, a laundry chute, and potato bins in the pantry.
 It gives me great pleasure to share it with you.

-You are welcome to enjoy the front parlor, where you can browse through my vintage vinyl collection, or watch television in the back parlor.
+You are welcome to enjoy the front parlor, where you can browse through my vintage vinyl collection or watch movies on the wide-screen TV.
 There is plenty of reading material around, and if you particularly like a book, let me know.
 It could be yours.
 I have way too many books.
 For longer stays I offer a small refrigerator and a shelf for your provisions.
 In warm weather the front and back porches are available for your enjoyment, as well as the garden.

-As this is my home, I make it a point to be here to greet my guests and give them a key, and I am almost always available during their stay.
-I look forward to having breakfast with them, and we often enjoy a glass of wine together in the evening.
+I make it a point to be home to greet my guests and give them a key, and I am usually available during their stay.
+I look forward to our having breakfast together.
+It is one of the most enjoyable parts of being an Airbnb host.

 My house is located in an urban neighborhood close to downtown and very close to bus routes.
 It is about five miles from Binghamton University, and BU Blue Buses travel to and from there regularly.
 There are several excellent restaurants nearby.
 I've got menus on hand.
 You can get more information about them and check out other Binghamton (email hidden)r those of you who like to go running or walk your dog, Otsiningo Park is just a short drive away.